KacperLatecki/KacperLatecki/README.md

 ### Hi there 👋

 # 💫 About Me:
-🌱 I’m currently learning React and Next.js <br>
+🌱 I’m currently learning Next.js <br>

 👨‍💻 I’m looking to collaborate on upcoming projects<br>